telvarost/OldAndOrnate-StationAPI/README.md

 Adds dungeon platform block and recipe
 * Dungeon Platform
   * Platform that falls when touched by a player and regenerates
-    * When touched by a player the dungeon platform becomes a faltering platform that falls after 6 seconds
+    * When touched by a player the dungeon platform becomes a faltering platform
-    * After the faltering platform falls it becomes a ghost platform that players will fall through but monsters can walk on
+      * Faltering platforms fall after 6 seconds
       * Faltering platforms do not produce blocks when they land
+    * After the faltering platform falls it becomes a ghost platform
-    * The ghost platform turns back into a dungeon platform after 6 seconds
+      * Ghost platforms turn back into dungeon platforms after 6 seconds
+      * Monsters can walk on ghost platforms but players cannot
   * Craft 2 obsidian with 2 soul sand to get 4 dungeon platforms (recipe enabled by default)
     * Recipe is a square and blocks must be diagonal from each other
 * Special config to generate unique bipyramid creeper dungeons in the sky dimension (default enabled)
   * Requires some form of Skylands Portal mod to get to the sky dimension
     * Used in testing: https://github.com/ItsElix99/Skylands-Portal
-  * Compatible with Elemental Creepers mod and Music Discs mod (both assist in creating greater dungeon variety)
+  * Compatible with Elemental Creepers mod and updated Music Discs mod
-    * Use Elemental Creeper's config to limit their natural spawn to account for the extra spawn from sky dungeons
+    * Use Elemental Creeper's config to limit natural spawning to balance spawns in sky dungeons
-    * Music Discs mod must be updated version: https://github.com/telvarost/b1.7.3-MusicDiscs/releases
+    * Find updated Music Discs mod here: https://github.com/telvarost/b1.7.3-MusicDiscs/releases
   * NOTE: TNT in these dungeons is set to explode when punched, so be careful! (spawns rarely)

 ### Star Flower Features